ERA-2022/PerSeO/README.md

 -   PSO optimization algorithm
 -   Log file: Here you can find complete tracking of the optimization process
 -   Data collection in CSV files
--   Passing configuration data through json files or from the code.
+-   Passing configuration data through JSON files or from the code.
 -   Simulation control by ID
--   Include two example for use the PSO in Hibryds and Antennas
+-   Include two examples for using the PSO in Hibryds and Antennas

 2. ### **Requirements**
-    _Things you need to set prior executing the script._
+    _Things you need to set up before executing the script._
-*   [Requirements file](requirements.txt) - Make sure to install all requirements from requirements.txt file
+*   [Requirements file](requirements.txt) - Make sure to install all requirements from the requirements.txt file.
     > **Note**
     > use _pip install -r requirements.txt_ in your cmd for install all requirements
-*   *Design_name.py* or *Design_name.aedt* - Add to the models folder located in the root folder a file contains the geometric model for HFSS (Python file), in case that the model will be a .aedt file, add this file to Ansoft folder located in Documents folder (default folder that create HFSS). in both cases (.py or .aedt files), the name of the file must be equal to the project name.
+*   *Design_name.py* or *Design_name.aedt* - Add a file containing the geometric model for HFSS (Python file) to the model's folder located in the root folder.
+If the model is a .aedt file, add this file to the Ansoft folder located in the Documents folder (the default folder that creates HFSS). in both cases (.py or .aedt files), the name of the file must be equal to the project name.

     The following example exposes a part of a python file with a dipole blade antenna geometry.
 Verify that the name of your file (.py or .aedt) is the same as the line responsible to define the project's name
 ```